cutlersr/iggypop/README.rst

 Two-step assembly
 -------------------

 For target sequences longer than 3 Kb (~16-18 fragments encoded in 250 bp oligos), the frequency of proper assemblies is low enough that it can be more efficient to break the target sequences into smaller step one fragments that are cloned, sequence validated and then used for second step assemblies to yield the final target.
-The `two_step` yaml files have parameters to break a sequence into ~ 1 Kb chunks that are assembled with BbsI; once validated, they are then assembled into the final sequence using BsmBI in the second step.
+The `two_step` YAML files have parameters to break a sequence into ~ 1 Kb chunks assembled with BbsI; once validated, they are assembled into the final sequence using BsmBI in the second step.
 The figure below shows the first and last oligos of a 2-step assembly.
 The cds mode defaults are for MoClo-compatibility; the gb versions not.

 .. image:: png/two_step.png
    :alt: Two-step Assembly